setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 All external or third party API-s by default should be behind internal API.

-* actually can be more fault tolerant
+* actually can be more fault-tolerant
 * more freedom (caching, DB, replace, re-desing external API or design, replace [later throw external out]).
-* 2 types, that can be in one but clearly understandable, what can be used ** direct, that is 1:1 transfering and translating 3dp or external API ** complex or translated (strongly preferred), that is probably translating and doing many complext requests to 3dp/ex API
+* 2 types, that can be in one but clearly understandable, what can be used ** direct, that is 1:1 transferring and translating 3dp or external API ** complex or translated (strongly preferred), that is probably translating and doing many complex requests to 3dp/ex API

 ### Translations